dfamonteiro/blog/blog/content/posts/jindosh-riddle.md

 series = []
 +++

-I was playing Dishonored II (great game, by the way), when I came across a locked door.
+I was playing Dishonored II, when I came across a locked door.
 In order to make progress in the game, I had to open this door.
 When you get close to it, you begin to realise that there is more to this door than it first meets the eye:

 <figure>
     <img src="/images/Jindosh-Lock.png" alt="Guia circuit track layout">